-- Field work begins July 3 and will be completed in fall 2017.
+- Field work begins July 3, 2017 and was completed in 2018.

-- Minimal impacts to bridge sidewalks
+- There was minimal impact to bridge sidewalks

-- Some construction noise may occur at night.
+- Some construction noise occurred at night.

 The Broadway is a rare type of bridge- a Rall-wheel double-leaf drawbridge.
 It uses four large steel wheels to roll back and engage larger weights that lift its two center spans.
 Each cast wheel weighs more than 56,000 pounds.
-The new wheels made of solid steel will each weigh 82,000 pounds.
+The new wheels made of solid steel each weigh 82,000 pounds.
 It’s a complicated design, but it opens faster and uses less energy than other bridges of its era.
 It also allows ships of any height to pass.

 Fixing The Bridge

-In order to work quickly and efficiently, Multnomah County hired a consultant team that includes both engineering and construction skills.
+In order to work quickly and efficiently, Multnomah County hired a consultant team that included both engineering and construction skills.
 Designers Hardesty & Hanover, LLC, worked with contractor Hamilton Construction to plan and create the best approach to fixing the bridge.
 The estimated construction cost for the project is $12 million.

 30,000 vehicles cross the Broadway’s four lanes every day, as well as 2,000 bicycles, a streetcar line, a bus route, and many people on foot.
 The bridge is an important connection between the Pearl District, Rose Quarter and lower NE Broadway area.

-At most times, both sidewalks will be open at full width.
-Streetcars and buses will be able to use the bridge.
-However, there will be brief times (on nights and weekends) where the bridge will be closed to all traffic.
+At most times, both sidewalks were open at full width.
+Streetcars and buses were able to use the bridge.
+However, there were times (on nights and weekends) where the bridge was closed to all traffic.

-• Reduce truck movements at night.
+• Reduced truck movements at night.

-The project has received a noise variance from the City of Portland to do work on some nights, to minimize traffic impacts on commuters.
+The project received a noise variance from the City of Portland to do work on some nights, to minimize traffic impacts on commuters.